tamantosawar/Data-Science-using-Python/README.md

 - Pandas with datasets
 - Matplotlib with datasets
 - Seaborn with datasets
-- Supervise Learning Models with datasets
+- Supervised Learning Models with datasets
 - Unsupervised Learning Models with datasets
 - Final Project